 was as a one-man band the main attraction on every wedding, village dance or holiday gathering.
-Kurt’s mother was Alma Weihe and had one sisrter, Melanie.
+Kurt’s mother was Alma Weihe and he had one sisrter, Melanie.
 In 1914, his father joined the Imperial German Army and served as an NCO in the First World War, obtaining the rank of Sergeant Major before being discharged for wounds received in battle.
 Meyer attended school in Jerxheim.
 After completing his education, Meyer found work as an apprentice shopkeeper, followed by a stint of road construction and then as a mailman.
 He applied to join the Mecklenburg Police force, seeing it perhaps as an escape from a labourer’s life.
 He was accepted on 01-10-1929.
 Meyer’s nickname, “Panzermeyer”, has nothing to do with armoured warfare.
 While in training in the Police Academy at Schwerin, Meyer decided to play a prank on a fellow student

 .
 His plan was to throw a pail of water on his classmate from the roof of a two story building, but Meyer slipped and fell.
 He landed on his feet, but suffered over 20 fractures.
 He was expected to die, but he recovered to full health.
 After this, Meyer’s classmates christened him “Panzer” because he was as tough as a battle tank.
-Meyer joined the NSDAP on 01-09-1930, three years before Adolf Hitler became Chancellor of Germany.
+Meyer joined the NSDAP on 01-09-1930, nr.
+316 714, three years before Adolf Hitler became Chancellor of Germany.
 He then applied to join the Schutzstaffel, SS-nr.: 17 559 on 15-10-1931, commanded by SS Reichsführer, Heinrich Himmler “Reichsheini” (Did you know).
 He was accepted on 15-10-1931, his first posting being to 22nd SS-Standarte based in the town of Schwerin.
 Meyer was commissioned as an SS-Untersturmführer in 1932.
 In May 1934, he was transferred to the SS’s most prestigious unit, the Leibstandarte SS Adolf Hitler (LSSAH) (see Adolf Hitler) (did you know).

 .
 Patras would find his end in January 1943 near Alexeyevka in Russia, as she ran out and caught a live grenade that her master had hurled against the enemy.
 The LSSAH took part in the bloodless annexation of Austria as a part of the XVI.
-Armeekorps and later, under General Heinz Guderian (see Guderian), in the occupation of Czechoslovakia.
+Armeekorps and later, under General Heinz Guderian, in the occupation of Czechoslovakia.
 On 6 June 1944, D-Day, the Allies launched Operation Overlord, the amphibious invasion of France, which opened the long-awaited Western Front.
 After much confusion, the Hitlerjugend got moving at around 14.30 on 6 June, and several units advanced on Sword Beach, until they were halted by fierce naval and anti-tank fire, and by Allied air cover.
 Meyer’s regiment was ready for combat by 22.00 on 7 June.
 Meyer set up his command post in Ardenne Abbey, whose towers provided an excellent view of the rolling fields of Normandy.
 His first orders were “more realistic” than those of the division; while the division was ordered to break through to the beach, Meyer himself ordered his regiment to take covering positions during 7 June and await reinforcements.
 During their first engagement, the Hitlerjugend of Meyer’s regiment proved themselves brave soldiers, destroying 28 Canadian tanks while losing only “5 or 6 tanks” for their efforts, according to what Meyer could recollect when he appeared in court in Aurich after the war.
 The 27th Canadian Armoured Regiment reported 31 German tanks destroyed and German casualties were serious enough to halt the SS short of their ultimate objective of pushing back the Allies to the sea.
 It was during this period that the shooting of Canadian prisoners occurred.
 Meyer would later be charged with and convicted of ordering that no prisoners be taken, and also found guilty of responsibility for the shooting of eighteen prisoners of war.
 Days of furious fighting followed, and over the next two weeks, the regiment was to suffer badly in the battles for Carpiquet Aérodrome and the villages of Contest, Buron, and Authie.
 On 14 June, SS-Brigadeführer, Kommandeur SS-Panzer Grenadier Regiment 1, Fritz Witt, a friend of Meyer, was killed when British naval gunfire hit his command post.
 Meyer, as the next highest ranking officer, was promoted to divisional commander; at 33 years of age, he was the youngest German divisional commander of the war.
 Meyer managed to hold the line north of Caen in spite of several British and Canadian offensives.
 Meyer made it out of the Falaise pocket.
 On 27 August, he became the 91st soldier to be awarded the Swords to the Knight’s Cross with Oak Leaves.
 Meyer and the remnants of the Hitlerjugend joined the retreat across the Seine River and into Belgium.
 On 06-09-1944, in the small village of Spontin, he and his driver Max Bornhöft had been arrested by a Belgian police officer.
 Both were wounded and surrendered to the Americans, disguised as a German Army captain, knowing he would likely otherwise have been identified as an SS officer and killed.
 There a civilian drew his weapon in front of the prison and shot Bornhöft dead.
 Before he could also hit Meyer, an American officer intervened.
 Meyer was taken to a Catholic hospital for treatment.
 Because he was missing and presumed dead, he was retroactively promoted to Brigadeführer und GeneralMajor der Waffen SS effective from September 1.
 In prison his wife Kate and the children were allowed to visit him every second day for twenty minutes and Kate was sitting in the first row of the courthouse as the trial started.
 On 10-12-1945 Kurt Meyer come to court in Aurice, guarded by the Canadian Major Russel and the Captain Stutt

 and SS Oberstgruppenführer,Kommandeur der SS-Div “LSSAH”, Sepp Dietrich

 After a series of mild strokes, Meyer died of a heart attack in Hagen, Westphalia on 23-12-1961.
 On the evening of 23-12 during dinner with 18 years old Gerhild, he suddenly put down his fork and touched his heart.
 “I don’t feel well” he muttered and leaned back, pale, and trembling.
 Kate only two days out of hospital after a abdomined operation, lay resting on the living room sofa.
 Kurt threw up, Gerhild helped him to lie down.
 “Hide the cake, cognac and glasses” he ordered.
 After his mild stroke in July he had been told to stay away from coffee, rich foods and alcohol.
 He whispered to call his colleques from the brewery, but Kate knew that he was dying.
 In hospital, where he had been rushed to intensive care, Kate and the children gathered.
 He tried to speak, but his head dropped.
 Inge held his hand as the last sparks of life flickered then died, his 51st birthday.
 He left his wife Kate

-born Bohlman and five children, son Kurt and daughters, Irmtraud, Ursula, Inge and Gerhild Fifteen thousand people on a gray and cold December day, attended Kurt Meyer’s funeral on the Stadtfriedhof of Hagen, and Konrad Adenauer sent his sympathies ?.
+born Bohlman and five children, son Kurt and daughters, Irmtraud, Ursula, Inge and Gerhild Fifteen thousand people on a gray and cold December day, attended Kurt Meyer’s funeral on the Hagen, Am Berghang, Delstern Friedhof and Konrad Adenauer sent his sympathies ?.
 Waffen SS comrades arrived in droves from all over Europe.